Islam in Algeria: Post-independence

-Houari Boumediene largely contained militant Islamism during his reign, although it remained throughout the 1970s under a different name and with a new organization.
+Houari Boumédiène largely contained militant Islamism during his reign, although it remained throughout the 1970s under a different name and with a new organization.
 Following Boumediene's death, Chadli Bendjedid became president in 1979.
 Chadli's regime was much more tolerant with Islamists, and with Algeria in the midst of an socio-economic crisis including unemployment and inflation, social tensions were high.
 Policies of Arabization (increasing Arabic education and the use of Arabic in professional institutions) had failed to come to fruition: French remained the language of the political elite and French speaking students were prioritised for jobs.
 Thus, the movement began spreading to university campuses where it was encouraged by the state as a counterbalance to left-wing student movements.
 By the 1980s, the movement had become even stronger, and bloody clashes erupted at the Ben Aknoun campus of the University of Algiers in November 1982.
 The violence resulted in the state's cracking down on the movement, a confrontation that would intensify throughout the 1980s and early 1990s.

 The rise of Islamism had a significant impact on Algerian society.
 More women began wearing the veil, some because they had become more conservative religiously and others because the veil kept them from being harassed on the streets, on campuses, or at work.
 Islamists also prevented the enactment of a more liberal family code despite pressure from feminist groups and associations.

 After the Islamic Salvation Front (FIS) won the 1991 elections, and was then banned after the elections' cancellation by the military, the tensions between Islamists and the government erupted into open fighting, which lasted some 10 years in the course of which some 100,000 people were killed.
-However, some Islamist parties remained aboveground - notably the Movement of Society for Peace and Islamic Renaissance Movement - and were allowed by the government to contest later elections.
+However, some Islamist parties remained aboveground—notably the Movement of Society for Peace and Islamic Renaissance Movement—and were allowed by the government to contest later elections.
 In recent years, the Civil Harmony Act and Charter for Peace and National Reconciliation have been passed, providing an amnesty for most crimes committed in the course of the war.

 Practice

-Sunni Islam is quasi universal, apart for the Mozabite Berbers who are mainly Ibadhi Muslims.
+Sunni Islam is quasi universal, apart for the Mozabite Berbers who are mainly Ibadi Muslims.
 The dominant madhhab is Maliki.
 There are a few followers of the Hanafi rite among people of Turkish descent.
 Sufi brotherhoods have retreated considerably, but remain in some areas.
 Algerians have a Muslim tradition of patron saints, although it is viewed as shirk by Salafis and Wahhabis.
-The most famous saints who remain local patrons of the cities where their tombs are situated are Sidi Abdel Rahman in Algiers, Sidi el Houari in Oran and Sidi Boumediene at Tlemcen.
+The most famous saints who remain local patrons of the cities where their tombs are situated are Sidi Abdul-Rahman al-Tha'alibi in Algiers, Sidi el-Houari in Oran and Sidi Boumédiène at Tlemcen.